Call us, Mon-San, 9:00-20:00

 Soak a cloth in this solution and wipe the surface, then go over it again with a dry cloth.

-Cosmetic milk will help remove a stain from leather.
-Apply the product to a rag and rub it over the contaminated area, then remove the residue.
+Cosmetic milk will help remove stains from the leather.
+Apply the product to a rag and go over the contaminated area, then remove the residue.

-Accumulated dust can be easily removed with common soapy water, but some stains need a "special touch."
-Let’s find out how to deal with such contamination.
+Accumulated dust can be easily removed with water and regular soap, but there are stains that need a "special touch."
+Let's find out how to deal with such contamination.

 If the stain has just appeared, sprinkle it with salt and let it sit for 10-15 minutes.
-Then remove the salt and wipe the leather with a soft cloth.
+Then remove the salt and clean the leather with a soft cloth.

 Baking soda will work for old stains.
 Dissolve one tablespoon of baking soda in a glass of warm water, stir, and then wipe the stain with this solution until foam forms.
 Remove the remaining foam with a tissue and repeat the process again.